Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 1. How do you control the regularizing effect of unsupervised pretraining?
 1. How to select the hyperparameters of each stage of GLUP?
 1.

+## Monte Carlo Methods

+1. What are deterministic algorithms? (nothing random)
+2. What are Las vegas algorithms? (exact or no solution, random resources)
+3. What are deterministic approximate algorithms? (solution is not exact but the error is known)
+4. What are Monte Carlo algorithms? (approximate solution with random error)
+5.

 ## Adversarial Networks